 The best way to make sure your extension application is accepted is to use tax preparation software or a tax preparer.
 You can file your extension application online using the software, or you can let your tax preparer take care of the filing.
 The software will walk you through the process, telling you if you missed something and making sure you use the right form.

 Do I Have to File an Extension Application if I Don't Owe Anything?

 If you don't owe taxes or you are getting a refund, the penalty for filing late is $0, so you won't have a penalty for failing to file or for underpayment.
-So, technically, you don't have to file an extension application in that case.
+Technically, you don't have to file an extension application in that case.
 But what if it turns out that you made a mistake, and you do owe money?
 Then the late-filing penalty will kick in.
 Just to be sure, file the extension application anyway.

 The time you have to complete your return depends on your business type.

 For small businesses filing Schedule C with their personal tax returns, the extension deadline is October 15 of the following year.
 (So, the deadline for a 2020 tax year extension is October 15, 2021.)

 For partnership tax returns, the extension deadline is September 15.

 For corporations and S corporations, the extension deadline is September 15.